sammigachuhi/my_django/docs/17-geodjango-essentials.md

-# Chapter 17
+# Chapter 17: Configuring Geodjango

 ## Prerequisites for geodjango
 To work with Geodjango, you will first have to install Postgresql and PostGIS.

 [Postgresql](https://www.enterprisedb.com/postgres-tutorials/why-django-so-impressive-developing-postgresql-and-python?lang=en) is the world's most powerful object-oriented database.
-The number one reason for us to use Postgresql is because Geodjango will only work with Postgresql, and not spatial lite.
-Other than that, Postgresql is the preferred database when working with large projects where the number of your app users is far much bigger than just a few tens.
+The number one reason for us to use Postgresql is because Geodjango will only work with Postgresql, and not the default database of spatial lite.
+Other than that, Postgresql is the preferred database when working with large projects where your app will handle a significantly large number of uers.

 [PostGIS](https://postgis.net/) extends the capabilities of the PostgreSQL relational database by adding support for storing, indexing, and querying geospatial data.
-PostGIS features include:

-* `Spatial Data Storage`: Store different types of spatial data such as points, lines, polygons, and multi-geometries, in both 2D and 3D data.

-* `Spatial Indexing`: Quickly search and retrieve spatial data based on its location.

-* `Spatial Functions`: A wide range of spatial functions that allow you to filter and analyze spatial data, measuring distances and areas, intersecting geometries, buffering, and more.

-* `Geometry Processing`: Tools for processing and manipulating geometry data, such as simplification, conversion, and generalization.

-* `Raster Data Support`: Storage and processing of raster data, such as elevation data and weather data.

-* `Geocoding and Reverse Geocoding`: Functions for geocoding and reverse geocoding.

-* `Integration`: Access and work with PostGIS using third party tools such as QGIS, GeoServer, MapServer, ArcGIS, Tableau.

 ## Installing Postgresql